Academic Advisory Office

 For further information on the office and the supports it provides, visit the Access Office website.

-The Career Development Centre provides a service that is student-focussed, professional and informative.
+The Careers Service provides a service that is student-focussed, professional and informative.

-Whether you are visiting the help-desk to ask questions, attending our seminars and employer presentations, helping yourself to Free take-away literature, using the computers in the CDC Information Room for assessment tests/careers work or talking with us in a one-to-one meeting, we are happy to assist you and work with you as you progress through Planning your Career.
+Whether you are visiting the help-desk to ask questions, attending our seminars and employer presentations, or talking with us in a one-to-one meeting, we are happy to assist you and work with you as you progress through Planning your Career.

-Current students and recent graduates can use the Career Development Centre in a number of ways:
+Current students and recent graduates can use the Careers Service in a number of ways:

 - Drop-in Help-Desk